zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ### Enabling the use of PassTickets in your External Security Manager (ESM)

+:::note
+Since Zowe 2.17 release it is no longer needed to disable the replay protection.
+If you are upgrading Zowe from a prior release, these protections can be activated again.

 This section applies to users who do not already have PassTickets enabled in the system, or users who need to define a PassTicket for a new APPLID.
 If you already have an APPLID that you intend to use to define your API service, skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).

 :::tip